biya-coin/biyaliquid-docs/.gitbook/developers/dapps/example-smart-contract.md

 If we don't want to use Ethereum native wallets, just omit the `evmOptions` within the `WalletStrategy` constructor.

-Finally, to do the whole transaction flow (prepare + sign + broadcast) on Biyaliquid we are going to use the MsgBroadcaster class.
+Finally, to do the whole transaction flow (prepare + sign + broadcast) on Biyachain we are going to use the MsgBroadcaster class.

 ```js
 import { Network } from "@biya-coin/networks";